SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 two or more items with the same name and with the same depth in the tree, *pypet* will raise a `NotUniqueNodeError` since *pypet* cannot know which of the two items you want. [#previous]_

-.. _[#previous]:

-    In previous versions, *pypet* would stop immediately after the first encounter of a matching node.
-    You had to force the lookup of unique matchings via `v_check_uniqueness`.
-    This feature has been abolished
-    since the behavior is inconsistent within different simulations.
-There is no ordering in nodes.
-So the children of a node are traversed arbitrarily since they are stored in dictionaries.
-Searching for one node could yield different results every time it was performed if two or more nodes happened to have the same name and were found within the same depth in the tree.
-    Also in previous versions, you could choose depth first search instead of breadth first search.
-Yet, again since nodes are in arbitrary order, this search strategy is rather useless because the user cannot determine the traversal order of tree nodes.

 The method that performs the natural naming search in the tree can be called directly, it is